 These activities can include challenges such as escape rooms or fundraisers like 5K runs – any effort to bring workers together without the stress of work and deadlines.

-Key takeaway: Team building is a series of activities designed to improve teamwork, communication and performance in the workplace.
+Team building is a series of activities designed to improve teamwork, communication and performance in the workplace.

 Why is team building so important?

 Without your team, you wouldn’t be able to accomplish nearly as many tasks or grow your client base as quickly.
 Don’t view your employees as replaceable; rather, learn more about their personalities, quirks and interests.
 This demonstrates that you care about them as people, not just workers, and will increase morale and improve employee retention.